maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/register-to-vote/Voting-Is-Easy.md

 - It is important to fill out the form completely.
 You will be asked to include your driver license number or other identification.
 - Once you are on the list, you only need to re-register if you change your address, change your name, or want to change your political party.

-For more information, check [Can I Register To Vote?](#menu-item-can-i-register-to-vote)
+For more information, check [Can I Register To Vote?](#menu-item-can-i-register-to-vote).

 #### 2. Get Ready!